City-Bureau/city-scrapers/docs/_docs/04-development.md

 ### ASP.NET Sites

 ASP.NET sites can be a challenge because they're often inconsistent and require maintaining a level of state across requests.
-You can see an example of handling this behavior in the `cook_electoral` spider.
+You can see an example of handling this behavior in the [`cuya_administrative_rules`](https://github.com/City-Bureau/city-scrapers-cle/blob/master/city_scrapers/spiders/cuya_administrative_rules.py) spider.